nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 component.
 The section below provides a more in-depth details on how the components interact with one another.

 Each component may have several other classes underneath it, belonging to the same logical grouping, to reduce coupling.
-For example, the `MoneyList` component is defined as an abstract class that is extended by `IncomeList` and `ExpenditureList`.
+For example, the `Money` component is defined as an abstract class that is extended by `Income` and `Expenditure`.

 ### UI Component